Prayer and Liturgy

 During the weekly Values Assembly, 'real life' examples of how our school values have been ‘lived’ are shared and children are reminded of the Gospel teachings that are the basis of our school values.
 Children who have ‘lived’ our school values are acknowledged and celebrated during this assembly.

-Twice a year each class prepares an assembly for the whole school based on their learning in their RE topic.
+Every year each class prepares an assembly for the whole school based on their learning in their RE topic.
 The children are actively involved in the selection of readings and the writing of prayers.
 They also use drama, art and music to engage and communicate their message.
 Parents, carers and governors are invited to attend class assemblies.

 Mass and Liturgies

 Throughout the year we have the joy of celebrating the Sacrament of the Eucharist in school.
 The priests from our parishes come into school to celebrate Masses and work with the staff in the preparation of these.
+On Holy Days of Obligation, we attend Mass in the parishes.

 Children help to prepare and lead the Mass through altar serving, reading and bringing up the gifts during Mass.
 On Holydays of Obligation we go to one of our parishes for Mass in the parish church.